RyanPencak/mips_cpu/README.md

   src -- contains all Verilog modules including main CPU.v file

-  test -- contains folders for each of the three required tests and an executable file for each in Compiled_CPU
+  test -- contains folders for each of the three required tests

+  test/'test_name'/Executable -- contains an executable file for that program to run with ./executable_name

 --------------------------------------------------------------------------------------------------------------
 Compilation and Execution: